Sydney Buyers Agent on How to Start your Property Investing at 19

 So for me it was all about going into different states and accessing different growth drivers, so that at any one point when one market stops growing, another market starts growing.
 I wanted to access that so my whole entire portfolio was really well balanced.

 Walsh admits that being unable to move forward in the aftermath of buying his second property was the most disheartening part in his journey to becoming a property investor.
-However, he was able to overcome this through seeking help from mentors.
+However, he was able to overcome this by seeking help from mentors.

 So I bought my second property and I went back to the banks and I wanted to buy a third.
 One of the banks literally denied me and said, ‘You’ve got too much debt now.’
 I was carrying $600,000 worth of debt.
 Wasn’t earning very much.
 I couldn’t go forward.
 So I met with a sort of setback.
 I was like, ‘What am I going to do?
 This is what I want to achieve – a portfolio of maybe 10 properties,’ and I couldn’t do it, I stopped at two.
 So it was at that moment where I had to go out and seek mentors to really overcome the barrier that I had in front of me.